2019-20 IFPA North American Pinball Championship

 I. Quick Overview

 The IFPA North American Pinball Championship is an annual pinball competition organized by the IFPA.
 As part of the prize package for each IFPA State/Province/District Pinball Championship, each IFPA State/Province/District Pinball Champion will win free entry into the IFPA North American Pinball Championship.
 If the IFPA State/Province/District Pinball Champion is unable to attend the IFPA North American Pinball Championship, the runner-up will be allowed to participate and serve as the representative.
-The 2019-20 IFPA North American Pinball Championship will be held TBD in Denver, CO.
+The 2019-20 IFPA North American Pinball Championship will be held Thursday, March 5th, 2020 at 2650 6th Ave, Denver, CO 80204 (Game Exchange of Colorado HQ).

 All mentions of “State” below also refer to Province and District winners.